Restless Legs Syndrome

 Although there is no way to prevent restless legs syndrome, it may help to avoid caffeine, alcohol and cigarette smoking.

 Treatment of restless legs syndrome depends on the severity of your symptoms.
 If your symptoms are mild, simply exercising, stretching or massaging your legs, or taking a hot bath may bring relief.
 Lifestyle changes also may help, especially following a balanced diet and avoiding caffeine, alcohol and cigarette smoking.
-Iron treatment may be helpful, even when there is no evidence of iron deficiency.
+Iron treatment may be helpful even in the absence of iron deficiency (although, because too much iron can be harmful, monitoring of blood iron levels is important).

 Many experts also recommend mentally challenging activities, such as crossword puzzles or video games, to reduce symptoms (perhaps by distraction).